-As described in Notes 3.
-"Significant accounting policies, (13) Revenues," 4.
-"Significant accounting estimates and judgments" and 22.
-"Revenues" to the consolidated financial statements, the Company and its consolidated subsidiaries recognize revenue for specific construction contracts meeting certain criteria according to the progress of the construction if progress can be reasonably measured.
+As described in Notes 3, "Significant accounting policies, (13) Revenues" and 22, "Revenues" to the consolidated financial statements, the Company and its consolidated subsidiaries recognize revenue for specific construction contracts meeting certain criteria that are included in the Energy and Electric Systems segment and the Information and Communication Systems segment according to the progress of the construction if progress can be reasonably measured.
 The progress of construction is measured by comparing the cost incurred through the current year to the estimated total cost.
-As also described in Note 5.
-"Segment information" to the consolidated financial statements, revenue recognized for the Energy and Electric Systems segment and the Information and Communication Systems segment amounted to ¥1,270,287 million and \(\frac{4}{3}\)80,159million, respectively, for the fiscal year ended March 31, 2021, and these amounts included revenue for construction contracts recognized according to the progress.
+As also described in Note 5, "Segment information" to the consolidated financial statements, revenue recognized for the Energy and Electric Systems segment and the Information and Communication Systems segment amounted to ¥1,238,111 million and ¥354,128 million, respectively, for the fiscal year ended March 31, 2022, and these amounts included revenue for construction contracts recognized according to the progress.